HOME > About OPRI > Studies on Coastal Zone Management and Marine Environment

 Research and Development for Land-based Abalone Aquaculture System Using Refrigerated Ship Containers

-The Land-based Abalone Aquaculture System in a Refrigerated Ship Container
+A Land-based Abalone Aquaculture System in a Refrigerated Ship Container

-At OPRF we undertook research for the development of an environmentally friendly yet cost effective land-based abalone aquaculture system.
+At OPRF (now OPRI) we undertook research for the development of an environmentally friendly yet cost effective land-based abalone aquaculture system.
 The system we devised is composed of a compact easy-to-use cultivation bed and filtering tank inserted into used refrigerated ship containers.
 The simplicity of design and materials used in the Land-based Abalone Aquaculture System (SOF Aquaculture System) keeps initial investment and running costs low.
 We are continuing to refine the system toward making it available for wide practical application.

 Research and Study on the Debris Problem in the Oceans and Coastal Zones